TarasChybis/ProgAcademy_1.JavaStart_1.Introduction/5. Arrays/src/README.md

 <p>
 <b> home_work_5_3 </b><br>
 Create an array of random numbers (size 15 elements).
-Create a 2nd array twice as large, the first 15 elements should be equal to the elements of the first array, and fill the remaining elements with twice the value of the initial.
+Create a 2nd array twice as large, the first 15 elements should be equal to the elements of the first array, and fill the remaining elements with twice the value of the initial.<br>
-For example:
+For example:<br>
-Before → {1,4,7,2}
+Before → {1,4,7,2}<br>
 Now    → {1,4,7,2,2,8,14,4}
 </p>